jonysarowar/jonysarowar/README.md

 ## 👑 .NET DEVELOPER
 <h4>🌱 I’m currently learning ASP.NET, Angular & React </h4>
 🎤 Like to share my knowledge<br>
-💬 Ask me about Web Design
+💬 Interested in Web Design?
+With my expertise in .NET development, I bridge the gap between design and functionality.
 <h3>🚀 About Me</h3>
 <hr>